RikoNyberg/meal_planner/README.md

 To improve the recommendations on top of the current constraints I will list some common food ingredients to an "extra_categoty".
 This is to make sure that there is enough variation in the food and to make it healthier and more applealing.
 > These "extra_categoty" ingredients are: __chicken, pork, beef, ham, kebab, fish, cheese, shrimp, porridge, hamburger, pasta, salmon, cake, lamb, tofu.__

+Constraints of this improvement is that one meal can get only 1 extra category.
+E.g. "Chicken Hamburger" get chicken an not hamburger because it is first in the list.

 <details>
 <summary>Count of these ingredient in categories and foods</summary>